sjbylo/lab-ocp4/README.md

 # OpenShift 4 with AWS Broker Workshop

 This workshop is for OpenShift version 4.1 and above.
-It provides an intriduction to OpenShift and developing an application which connects to an instance of MySQL via the Relational Database Service (RDS) of AWS.
+It provides an introduction to OpenShift and developing an application which connects to an instance of MySQL via the Relational Database Service (RDS) of AWS.

 The workshop exercises can be found [here](https://github.com/sjbylo/lab-ocp4/tree/master/workshop/content/exercises).